French candidate's presidential campaign hacked, officials say

 (CNN)Leading French presidential candidate Emmanuel Macron has been the victim of a "massive and coordinated hacking operation," after files purporting to be from the campaign were posted online via social media, his campaign said Friday.

-Campaign officials said the perpetrators of the hack had mixed fake documents with authentic ones "in order to create confusion and misinformation."
+Campaign officials said the perpetrators of the hack -- revealed just two days before the election -- had mixed fake documents with authentic ones "in order to create confusion and misinformation."

+About 14.5 gigabytes of emails, personal and business documents were posted, a CNN look at the data shows.
+Links to the 70,000-plus files were posted on pastebin, a text-sharing site, just before 2 p.m.
+ET Friday.

 The statement said that by happening near the end of the campaign, the operation is clearly meant to undermine democracy, just like during the recent presidential campaign in the United States.
 US intelligence officials have said the Russians meddled in the November elections, and Congress is investigating the allegations.
 Russia has denied any interference.